django/deps/draft/0006-channels.rst

 very inefficient in terms of network traffic without the interface servers also understanding the network routing system at a higher level.

-Thus, the network transparency is built-in to Channels at the core, allowing not only broadcast but a host of other useful features, like the ability to dedicate and tune machines to a single role (interface, worker, or worker on specific channels), and the lack of requirement for session stickiness.
+Thus, the network transparency is built-in to channels at the core, allowing not only broadcast but a host of other useful features, like the ability to dedicate and tune machines to a single role (interface, worker, or worker on specific channels), and the lack of requirement for session stickiness.

-Small-scale deployments that only run on a single machine can still use a machine- or process-local channel backend, and Channels comes with one of each;
+Small-scale deployments that only run on a single machine can still use a machine- or process-local channel backend, and channels comes with one of each;
 scaling down is important, too.

-The ASGI specification, which defines the channel and group transport Channels uses, is designed to only impose as many guarantees and provide just enough API that it can be sensibly built against while allowing flexibility in implementation; writing a network-transparent channel layer is difficult, but
+The ASGI specification, which defines the channel and group transport channels uses, is designed to only impose as many guarantees and provide just enough API that it can be sensibly built against while allowing flexibility in implementation; writing a network-transparent channel layer is difficult, but